×

 Will I need to travel to see a specialist?

 "I am young and in good health so these don't concern me.
-I only have insurance because the law requires it," wrote one expat.
+I only have insurance because the law requires it," said an expat in Cuenca.

 " I would return to Ecuador for any serious health issues, because of the high level of care and the high level of successfully reversing serious health problems.
 The lower cost is just another bonus available to the patient.
 Some specialists here are not only trained and certified here in Ecuador, but have advanced medical certification education in other countries.
-So you get the benefit of other International modalities. ," remarked one expat in Cuenca.
+So you get the benefit of other International modalities. ," said one expat.

 View More Answers